ufcg-lsd/autoscaling-analyser/README.md

 We recommend you to use [RStudio IDE](https://www.rstudio.com/products/rstudio/download/) which has all the tools you need to develop using R.

+### Configuration file

+Under the root directory there is a configuration file with the following parameters:

+- **Initial allocated cores**: the amount of cores available initially for your application to run.
+During the simulation, the auto scaling algorithm will increase or decrease this value, based on the boundaries that you set.
+- **Lower bound**: The minimum utilization level percentage of your application's cores
+- **Upper bound**: The maximum utilization level percentage of your application's cores
+- **Step size**: The amount of cores you want to add or remove on each auto scaling operation.

 ### Data files

-You can add more data files to calculate the ADI, storing them on de data directory.
+You can add more data files to calculate the ADI, storing them on the data directory.
-The file has to be a csv format and is composed of only two columns: Cores and timestamp.
+The file has to be in csv format and is composed of two columns: Cores and timestamp.
 Every line of the Cores column is filled with floating numbers, representing the amount of cores used by a given application in each timestamp.
 The timestamp date format is currently up to you, since isn't not used yet by